Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Conclusion

-The \underline{Digital-world} datasets involve three widely used datasets, i.e., \textit{VOC07}~\cite{VOC07}, \textit{COCO}~\cite{COCO}, and \textit{Inria-person}~\cite{inria}.
-Adversarial patches targeting specific object detectors are generated and attached to the digital images.
-Those images that can successfully attack any detector will be kept as adversarial samples targeting that detector.
-Corresponding images without patches are used as benign samples.

-The \underline{Physical-World} dataset is gathered by ourselves.
-We generate printable patches and then take photos to get adversarial images (with a printed patch held by a person) and benign (without patches) targeting YOLOv2~\cite{yolov2} or Faster R-CNN~\cite{fasterrcnn}.
-To demonstrate the effectiveness in different situations, we take photos in seven situations, including single/multiple individuals in close and faraway views, as depicted in Figure~\ref{fig-get-dataset}.
-More attention is paid to the close view (the first five with larger person).
-Each situation is further composed with indoor and outdoor scenarios.
-Twenty images are taken for each individual scenario.
-In total, we have taken 3,920 images ($4 \times 7 \times 2 \times 2 \times 20$ + $3 \times 7 \times 2 \times 2 \times 20$).
+We applied the four attack methods to generate adversarial patches and printed them out.
+As shown in Figure~\ref{fig-get-dataset}, we then took photos to get physical-world adversarial images (with a printed patch held by a person) and benign samples (without patches) in 14 situations.
+Each situation was further composed of the same number of indoor and outdoor scenarios.
+In total, we got 1,960 adversarial samples and 1,960 benign samples for the evaluation of effectiveness (\S\ref{EffectivenessAnalysis}).